Kinto/kinto/docs/tutorials/first-steps.rst

 .. note::

     Please `consider reading httpie documentation <https://github.com/jkbrzt/httpie#proxies>`_
-    for more information if you need to configure a proxy for instance.
+    for more information (if you need to configure a proxy, for instance).

 .. code-block:: shell